8 min read

 To show you how these concepts fit together, we will go through an example of the flow of messages from a producer to a consumer.

-Imagine that you are using MapR Streams as part of a system to monitor oil wells globally.
+Imagine that you are using MapR Event Store as part of a system to monitor oil wells globally.

 Your producers include sensors in the oil pumps, weather stations, and an application which generates warning messages.
 Your consumers are various analytical and reporting tools.